 Basically, an extended warranty is just another form of car insurance.
 You probably pay for liability coverage with your auto insurance, just in case you get in an accident and someone is injured.
 Certainly you don’t expect that to happen, but it’s nice to have the coverage just in case.

 Regardless of what some companies imply, don’t expect a warranty to pay for itself.
-It might, and it might not.
-On average though, the companies selling warranties expect to make money, which would be difficult if they paid more for repairs than the cost of their warranties.
-So, if you’ve already managed to save up several months’ expenses for emergencies, you might consider forgoing the auto warranty.
+It might, but it probably won’t.
+On average, the companies selling warranties expect to make money, which would be difficult if they paid more for repairs than the cost of their warranties.
+So, if you’ve already managed to save up several months’ expenses for emergencies, you might consider forgoing the auto warranty, as long as you can stomach the idea of paying out of pocket for a repair.
+(On the plus side, you save the hassle of shopping for a warranty, and of getting repairs covered, plus any uncertainty about just what is covered.)

 On the other hand, if you’re like most people and a repair bill in the thousands of dollars would cause you significant pain, you might prefer the affordable monthly payment and peace of mind that an extended warranty offers.